hipc-book/hipc-book.github.io/_lectures/10-heterogeneous_programming.md

 Frontier is a 1.1 ExaFLOP/s (achieved) system consisting of AMD EPYC "Trento" CPUs with AMD Radeon Instinct MI250X GPUs.

-The Aurora system came online in 2023 achieved 0.58 ExaFLOP/s in November 2023 (for approximately half of the machine).
+The Aurora system came online in 2023 and achieved 0.58 ExaFLOP/s in November 2023 (for approximately half of the machine).
 The machine officially broke the ExaFLOP barrier in June 2024, achieving 1.01 ExaFLOP/s.
 It is constructed with Intel CPUs and GPUs -- with each node containing two Intel Xeon Sapphire Rapids Max CPUs, with six Intel Xe Max (Ponte Vecchio) GPUs.

-El Capitan is expected to be delivered in 2024 and will exceed 2 ExaFLOP/s.
-Like Frontier, El Capital will consist of AMD hardware, with EPYC Genoa CPUs and a next-generation Radeon Instinct architecture.
+El Capitan is a 1.7 ExaFLOP/s (achieved) system that came online in November 2024.
+Like Frontier, El Capital consists of AMD hardware, making use of the MI300A APU (accelerated processing unit).
+The MI300A integrates an AMD CPU and GPU on a single device.

 > **Further Reading**
 >